 The Arabic word used for 'illicit partners' is AKHDAN, based on the trilateral root letters Kha-Da-Na خ د ن , which according to Arabic Lexicons relates to an 'amorous companion' with a 'sensual appetency'.
 This kind of companion cannot be equally compared to a committed and sincere relationship between a couple who are intending and aiming for marriage.
 The verses refer to individuals who engage in illicit and meaningless relationships, or temporary 'love affairs', which are very different to faithful, loyal and committed relationships with marriage as their goal.

-We may ask the question: 'If the Qur'an encourages people to get married, why should a couple remain in a relationship before marriage?'
-The answer is provided by verse 24:33, in which God acknowledges there are circumstances when a couple are not able to get married immediately, when they are encouraged to remain chaste until marriage is possible:
+One may ask the question: 'If the Qur'an encourages people to get married, why would a couple remain in a relationship before marriage?'
+The answer may be seen in verse 24:33, in which God acknowledges there are circumstances in which a couple may not be able to get married immediately and it may be better for them to wait until circumstances improve:

-If a couple like each other in a solely faithful relationship and they are sincere, committed and aiming for marriage like the Qur'an encourages, this is a very permissible type of relationship and is unlike the illicit relationships mentioned in the Qur'an.
-There are verses in the Qur'an which encourage positive interaction between males and females and allow potential couples to meet up, learn more about each other and become friends.
-In the situation where a faithful couple like or love each other, God does not say that they should stop having these affections, nor that they should immediately get married regardless of their circumstances.
-Instead, God encourages patience, but does not prohibit committed relationships until marriage is possible.
-By avoiding illicit type of love affairs and unlawful sexual activity, it is possible to remain chaste in a lawful relationship with a potential marriage partner.
-If the aim is for marriage and the couple are committed, sincere and faithful, there is no reason why such relationships would not be blessed or approved by God.
+If a couple like each other in a solely faithful relationship and they are sincere, committed and aiming for marriage like the Qur'an encourages, this is a very permissible type of relationship and is unlike the other illicit type of relationships mentioned in some verses.
+In the situation where a faithful couple like each other, God does not say that they should stop having these affections, nor that they should immediately get married regardless of their circumstances.
+In situations of difficulty, God encourages patience, but does not prohibit committed relationships until marriage becomes possible.
+If the aim is for marriage and the couple are committed to each other, there is no reason why such relationships would not be blessed or approved by God.